UBC-MDS/DSCI-524-group-6/CONTRIBUTING.md

 3. The pull request should work for all currently supported operating systems and versions of Python.

 ## Merge Guidelines
-* Do not push anything directly to the MAIN brancg without first opening a pull request
+* Do not push anything directly to the MAIN branch without first opening a pull request
 * Do not merge with main before all core authors have reviewd and approved the request

 ## Branching Guidelines